-The temporalis muscle covers the side of the head in front, above and behind the ear.
+The temporalis muscle is located on the side of the skull and is the muscle that covers the temple.

 - Closes the jaw